Malta’s Cliffs: Hike from Ras id-Dawwara to Miġra l-Ferħa

 Getting to the Starting Point of the Hike

-To get to this amazing hike, you have to go through the town of Rabat.
+To get to this hike, you have to drive through the town of Rabat.
 If you’re taking public transportation, the closest bus stop is 2.3 km away.
 Or else, you can take a bus to Rabat and a taxi from there.
 Rabat is served by many buses frequently.

 Getting there by car is faster and easier.
 Below is the exact location.

 The public transportation in Malta is quite okay but it can be very slow if you want to see more remote places.
 It is best to rent a car, especially if you plan on staying longer than just a few days.
-I recommend Discover Cars which has a wide range of affordable rental options.
+Check out my guide to car rentals in Malta.

 Getting There: